mlvu/mlvu.github.io/index.md

   * **Worksheets** These are very brief Jupyter notebooks to help you get the software installed and to show the basics.
 They introduce the libraries Numpy, Matplotlib, Pandas, Sklearn and Keras.
   * **Homework** The homework consists of small pen-and-paper exercises to help you test that you've really understood the more technical points of the lectures.
 Answers are provided.

-Feel free to open a [github issue](https://github.com/mlvu/mlvu.github.io/issues) if you're working through the material and you spot a mistake, run into a problem or have any other kind of question.
-We also try to answer questions on youtube.

 <table>
   <tr>